 The first picture is way too expensive.
 The second is less expensive, but I think one could improve it's stability AND perhaps further reduce the price as follows: Remove the PVC rail from one side.
-Rotate the "tie" on the remaining rail and stick it into the ground.
-Looks more like the first picture now but with a very low cost, /round/ PVC rail instead of the I-beam.
+Rotate the "tie" on the remaining rail and stick the end opposite the PVC rail into the ground.
+Looks more like the first picture now but with a very low cost, /round/ PVC "rail" instead of the I-beam.
 The increase in number of connections to the group (vs just the few 4x4 risers) would increase stability and the savings on PVC rail and risers would pay for the extra concrete.
-Or perhaps even allow one to replace the risers with metal fence posts which are simple pounded into the ground.
+Or perhaps even allow one to replace the risers with those metal fence posts which are simply pounded into the ground.
+On the "rail" end, just drill a hole in the bottom of the PVC and set the rail over the top of the post.
 In any case, the risers would be quite numerous, spaced at some even distance... say X inches apart.
 Perhaps 24" or 36" The train would follow the rail with 4 scooter wheels arrayed at 10, 2, 4, and 8 o'clock...

 If further friction reduction is required, the guides would be replaced with a track or belt system like a tank or treadmill.
 This could also be helpful in the case of a powered train, because the risers become cogs to be grabbed by the tank/belt when moving uphill at high rates of incline.
 At worst, a low end scooter wheel could be added near the top of each riser.

 |file: /Techref/other/cheapmonocoaster.htm, 2KB, , updated: 2019/1/15 09:55, local time: 2022/1/20 23:46,